utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 * Ensure your data file is formatted as either CSV or JSON.

-* If you want to keep very large numbers or numbers with leading zeros, specify them as a string in the CSV file by wrapping the number in double quotes as follows:
+* If you want to keep large numbers or numbers with leading zeros, specify them as a string in the CSV file by wrapping the number in double quotes as follows:

   ```csv
   index,specialNumber